Survey and questionnaire builder

 The builder renders each question with the answer format that matches its type.
 Likert questions get a standard five-point agreement scale (Strongly Disagree to Strongly Agree); multiple-choice questions list the options you supply; open-ended questions get a free-text prompt.
 It adds a numbered structure, a short intro that states purpose and length, and a demographic block at the end where it belongs to reduce drop-off.
 The result is plain text you can drop into any survey platform and map to its native question types.

-Ask one thing per question and avoid leading wording — How satisfied are you with checkout? is better than How great was our checkout?.
 Keep the whole survey under ten questions and put the highest-value one first.
-Mix a few scaled questions (easy to analyze) with one open-ended question like What is the one thing we should improve? (rich, surprising answers).
+Mix a few scaled questions (easy to analyse) with one open-ended question for rich, unexpected answers.
 Use an odd-numbered scale so people with no opinion are not forced off the fence, and always leave demographics for the very end.